croquet/microverse/staging/docs/CardSpec.md

 ## The `parent` property

 The `parent` property is used differently depending on the context.
-In the world file (such as `default.js`), you sometimes wnat to specify hierarchical cards. as a short hand, you can specify the `Constants.DefaultCards with a simple `id` field and refer to it from subsequent cards:
+In the world file (such as `default.js`), you sometimes want to specify hierarchical cards.
+As a shorthand, you can specify the `Constants.DefaultCards with a simple `id` field and refer to it from subsequent cards:

 ```JavaScript
 Constants.DefaultCards = [